JMMackenzie/anytime-daat/README.md

 This is the code and data repository for the paper **Anytime Ranking on Document-Ordered Indexes** by Joel Mackenzie, Matthias Petri, and Alistair Moffat.

+The paper can be found on the ACM Digital Library: https://dl.acm.org/doi/abs/10.1145/3467890

+The author version is also available [here](https://jmmackenzie.io/pdf/mpm22-tois.pdf) or [here](https://people.eng.unimelb.edu.au/ammoffat/abstracts/tois21mpm.pdf).

+The work was also covered on the [Amazon Science Blog](https://www.amazon.science/blog/more-efficient-and-reliable-retrieval-of-distributed-data).

 ## Reference
 If you use our anytime extensions to PISA in your own research, you can cite the following reference:
 ```